romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 This will delete join table records for `hasAndBelongsToMany`, and nullify the `foreignKey` column for the other kinds (the column has to be nullable).

-Also supported when inserting multiple records.
+Also supported when creating multiple records.

 For `belongsTo` and `hasOne` relations write `disconnect: true`: